johndetlefs/shopify-issue-checker/.github/IMPLEMENTATION_PLAN.md

 - `npm run mcp` (optional) starts a Playwright MCP server using a local config.

 **Prompt to Copilot:**
-“Add NPM scripts so `npm run audit` executes the CLI entrypoint, and `npm run mcp` starts the Playwright MCP server using a `.mcp/playwright.json` file.
-Create the MCP config with sensible defaults.”
+"Add NPM scripts so `npm run audit` executes the CLI entrypoint, and `npm run mcp` starts the Playwright MCP server using a `.mcp/playwright.json` file.
+Create the MCP config with sensible defaults."

+**Status:** ✅ Complete — NPM scripts added and `.mcp/playwright.json` created.

 ---

-## Step 4 — VS Code task for one-click use
+## Step 4 — VS Code task for one-click use ✅

 **Goal:** Enable non-technical execution via VS Code Task.
 **Requirements:** A VS Code task that prompts for client name and URL.
 **Acceptance Criteria:**

-- VS Code shows a task ‘Sales Audit: generate pitch pack’.
+- VS Code shows a task 'Sales Audit: generate pitch pack'.
 - Running it prompts for a name and URL.

 **Prompt to Copilot:**
-“Create `.vscode/tasks.json` with a task called ‘Sales Audit: generate pitch pack’.
-It should prompt for `clientName` and `url` and then run the audit command with those arguments.”
+"Create `.vscode/tasks.json` with a task called 'Sales Audit: generate pitch pack'.
+It should prompt for `clientName` and `url` and then run the audit command with those arguments."

+**Status:** ✅ Complete — `.vscode/tasks.json` created with input prompts for client name and URL.

 ---

-## Step 5 — Source tree layout
+## Step 5 — Source tree layout ✅

 **Goal:** Create folders and placeholder files for types, checks, core utilities, runner, CLI.
 **Requirements:** `src/` structure with empty but well-named files.